kcyu2014/bcnn_kyu/README.md

 ### Classification demo

-The script `demo_test.m` takes an image and runs our pre-trained fine-grained bird classifier to predict the top five species and shows some examples of the class with highest score.
-Download our pre-trained [B-CNN [D,M]](http://vis-www.cs.umass.edu/bcnn/download/bcnn-cub-dm.zip) and [SVM](http://vis-www.cs.umass.edu/bcnn/download/svm_cub_vdm.mat) models for this demo and put them in the `data/models` directory.
-Choose your favorite bird images, edit lines 4 to 13 for your local setting and run the demo.
+The script `bird_demo` takes an image and runs our pre-trained fine-grained bird classifier to predict the top five species and shows some examples images of the class with the highest score.
+If you haven't already done so, download our pre-trained [B-CNN [D,M]](http://vis-www.cs.umass.edu/bcnn/models/bcnn-cub-dm.zip) and [SVM](http://vis-www.cs.umass.edu/bcnn/models/svm_cub_vdm.mat) models for this demo and put them in the `data/models` directory.
+You should see the following output when you run `bird_demo()`:

+	>> bird_demo();
+	0.09s to load imdb.
+	1.63s to load models into memory.
+	Top 5 prediction for test_image.jpg:
+	064.Ring_billed_Gull
+	059.California_Gull
+	147.Least_Tern
+	062.Herring_Gull
+	060.Glaucous_winged_Gull
+	3.80s to make predictions [GPU=0]

+To run it on your own images run `bird_demo('imgPath', 'favorite-bird.jpg');`.
+Classification roughlly takes 4s per image on my laptop on a CPU.
+On an NVIDIA K40 GPU with bigger batch sizes you should roughly get a throughput of 8 images/second with the `B-CNN [D,M]` model.

 ### Fine-tuning B-CNN models

 See `run_experiments_bcnn_train.m` for fine-tuning a B-CNN model.
 Note that this code caches all the intermediate results during fine-tuning which takes about 200GB disk space.

-Here are the steps to fine-tuning a B-CNN(M,M) model on the Birds dataset:
+Here are the steps to fine-tuning a B-CNN [M,M] model on the CUB dataset:

 1. Download `CUB-200-2011` dataset (see link above)
 1. Edit `opts.cubDir=CUBROOT` in `model_setup.m`, CUBROOT is the location of CUB dataset.